modelica/MA-Bylaws/MA-Bylaws.md

 ## § 8 Changes to bylaws ##

-Any changes to these Bylaws must be approved by the Board and require identical decisions made by a qualified majority (see § 14) of the Assembly at two consecutive Assembly meetings, held with at least two months in between.
+Any changes to these Bylaws must be approved by the Board, and require an approval with qualified majority (see § 14) of the Assembly.
+The final proposal must be available at least two months before the vote.

 ## § 9 Modelica Language ##